aralroca/aralroca.com/posts/first-steps-in-webgl.md

 ## Conclusion

-With WebGL is only possible to draw triangles, lines or points because it only rasterize, so you can only do what the vectors can do.
-This means that WebGL is conceptually simple, but the process is quite complex...
-And gets more and more complex depending what you want to develop.
-It's not the same to rasterize a 2D triangle, as to develop a 3D videogame with textures, varyings, transformations...
+With WebGL it is only possible to draw triangles, lines or points because it only rasterizes, so you can only do what the vectors can do.
+This means that WebGL is conceptually simple, while the process is quite complex...
+And gets more and more complex depending on what you want to develop.
+It's not the same to rasterize a 2D triangle than a 3D videogame with textures, varyings, transformations...

-I hope this article has been useful to understand a little bit how WebGL works, and help you learn more about it.
+I hope this article has been useful to understand a little bit of how WebGL works.
 I recommend a reading of the references below.

 ## References